youzan/vant/packages/vant/src/rolling-text/README.md

 />
 ```

-### Set StopOrder
+### Set Stop Order

-You can set the order of stopping the animation of each digit through the `stop-order` attribute.
+You can set the order of stopping the animation of each digit through the `stop-order` prop.
 By default, it stops from the higher digits.
 Setting `rtl` can stop from the ones digit.

 ```html
 <van-rolling-text